Chief Master Sergeant of the Air Force FREDERICK J. FINCH

 Chief Finch grew up in East Hampton, N.Y.
 He entered the Air Force in July 1974.
 His background is in missile maintenance and professional military education, and he has served in a number of operational, maintenance and support units at every level of command, from squadron through major air command.
 His assignments have included bases in Colorado, Florida, Alabama, Texas, Virginia and Washington, D.C.
 He has served overseas in the United Kingdom and Alaska.
-Before assuming his current position, Chief Finch served as the Command Chief Master Sergeant for the commander of Air Combat Command at Langley Air Force Base, Va.
+Before assuming his current position, Chief Finch served as the Command Chief Master Sergeant for the commander of Air Combat Command at Langley Air Force Base, Virginia.
 While at ACC, the command was involved in operations such as Provide Promise, Northern Watch, Southern Watch, Deliberate Force, Joint Endeavor, Desert Fox and Allied Force.
 He became Chief Master Sergeant of the Air Force on Aug.
 2, 1999.

 EDUCATION